ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

   }
 }'
 ```
-* Replace `Authorization: Bearer 123` with your authorisation bearer token.
+* Replace the header `Authorization: Bearer 123` with your authorisation bearer token.
-* Replace `X-Subscription-Key: ` with your subscription id.
+* Replace the header `X-Subscription-Key: ` with your subscription id.
 For more information, see [Prerequisites.](#Prerequisites)
 * Provide the updated basic, birth, and contact information in the `basicInfo`, `birthInfo`, and `contactInfo` objects respectively.

+For more information on the fields in the request, see the complete [request body.](https://nmbrs.stoplight.io/docs/nmbrs-restapi/e12e45d11695c-update-employee-personal-info#request-body)

 ### Sample response